RomelloLasn/abc/README.md

 - Set up a reverse proxy with Nginx or Apache
 - Use SSL/TLS for secure communication
 - Implement proper logging and monitoring
+- Set up log rotation for log files
+- Configure environment variables for production settings

+## Error Handling

+The application includes centralized error handling middleware.
+Uncaught exceptions and unhandled promise rejections are also logged and handled to prevent application crashes.

 ## Contributing